Caring For Your Wisdom Teeth Stitches

 Cleaning Around Stitches

-Maintaining immaculate oral hygiene after extraction is absolutely necessary and keeping your stitches clean is very important.
+Maintaining immaculate oral hygiene after extraction is necessary, and keeping your stitches clean is very important.
 Follow the steps below to keep your stitch area healing.

 When to Call Your Dentist

-If you feel there is excessive bleeding that is not stopping or filling your mouth or if you feel your stitchesare becoming soar or giving a foul smell and causing a burning sensation it is time to get it checked.
+If you feel there is excessive bleeding that is not stopping or filling your mouth, or if you feel your stitchesare becoming sore or giving a foul smell and causing a burning sensation, it is time to get it checked.

 Your dentist at Smile4ever Family Dentistry is just a phone call away in case of an emergency.